Capital punishment in Bangladesh: International human rights law

 Bangladesh was created as a consequence of human rights abuses.
 When the Awami League won Pakistan's first election in 1970, the Pakistani Army brutally suppressed the Bengali people in East Pakistan.
-More than three million people were left dead, millions of women were raped, tens of millions of people were forced into extremely dirty and unpleasant refugee camps in India.
-After India briefly invaded, Bangladesh was free from the brutality of Pakistani rule but faced a difficult task of rebuilding a country that was already desperately poor and prone to natural disasters.
+More than three million people were left dead, millions of women were raped, and tens of millions of people were forced into extremely dirty and unpleasant refugee camps in India.
+After India briefly invaded, Bangladesh was free from the brutality of Pakistani rule but faced the difficult task of rebuilding a country that was already desperately poor and prone to natural disasters.
 To this day, Amnesty International believes Bangladesh is still wracked with human rights violations.

-The People’s Republic of Bangladesh has ratified some International Human Rights Treaties.
+The People's Republic of Bangladesh has ratified some International Human Rights Treaties.
 However, the government has registered some declarations and reservations to particular articles of certain treaties.
 One reservation of particular importance is the reservation to Article 14 paragraph 1 of the Convention Against Torture (CAT).
 The reservation grounds were that Bangladesh would apply it "in consonance with the existing laws and legislation of the country."

-Bangladesh has not yet ratified or acceded to a number of International Human Rights Treaties.
+Bangladesh has not yet ratified or acceded to several International Human Rights Treaties.
 The International Covenant on Civil and Political Rights: 1976 was ratified in 2000.
 However, the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (ICESCR) and the Optional Protocol to the International Covenant on Civil and Political Rights (ICCPR) have not yet been ratified.
 The Second Protocol to the International Covenant on Civil and Political Rights, aiming at the abolition of the death penalty: 1991 has also not yet been ratified.

 The Human Rights Council under the Universal Periodic Review reviewed Bangladesh in 2009.
 A strong recommendation was made for the abolition of the death penalty.
-The Bangladesh government in response to this said: “The death penalty is maintained in Bangladesh only as an exemplary punishment for heinous crimes such as throwing of acid, acts of terrorism, planned murder, trafficking of drugs, rape, abduction of women and children.
-Both the judiciary and administration deal with these cases of capital punishment with extreme caution and compassion, and such punishment is extended only in ultimate cases that relates to gross violation of human rights of the victims.
-Bangladesh has an extremely low rate of implementation of such death penalties.”
+The Bangladesh government in response to this said: "The death penalty is maintained in Bangladesh only as an exemplary punishment for heinous crimes such as throwing of acid, acts of terrorism, planned murder, trafficking of drugs, rape, abduction of women and children.
+Both the judiciary and administration deal with these cases of capital punishment with extreme caution and compassion and such punishment is extended only in ultimate cases that relate to the gross violation of human rights of the victims.
+Bangladesh has an extremely low rate of implementation of such death penalties."

-The fact that a very wide range of crimes are punishable by death potentially conflicts with Bangladesh's International obligations.
+The fact that a very wide range of crimes are punishable by killing potentially conflicts with Bangladesh's International Laws.
 Allowing the death penalty for crimes such as kidnapping or drug trafficking is contrary to the ICCPR's mandate which states that the death penalty should only be applied in the most serious of cases.

 Mandatory death sentences

-The Women and Children Repressive Prevention Act 2000 provides that the punishment required for a person who causes death for dowry is a mandatory death sentence.
-This therefore means there is no other alternative punishment available and the jury are deprived the ability to apply discretion to certain circumstances relating to the crime or the accused.
+The Women and Children Repression Prevention Act 2000 provides that the punishment required for a person who causes death for dowry is a mandatory death sentence.
+This therefore means there is no other alternative punishment available and the jury is deprived of the ability to apply discretion to certain circumstances relating to the crime or the accused.